Yu Xie

-Yu Xie (谢宇 (Xiè Yǔ); born 1959) is a Chinese-American sociologist and a sociology professor at Princeton University.
+Yu Xie (谢宇 (Xiè Yǔ); born 1959) is a Chinese-born American sociologist and a sociology professor at Princeton University.
 He joined the University of Michigan as an assistant professor in 1989 and served as a professor from 1996 to 2015.

 Xie has made contributions to quantitative methodology, social stratification, demography, Chinese studies, sociology of science, and social science data collection.
 He was Otis Dudley Duncan Distinguished University Professor of Sociology, Statistics, and Public Policy at the University of Michigan.
 He is a member of the American Academy of Arts and Sciences, Academia Sinica, and the National Academy of Sciences.

-Biography
+Early life and education

-Xie was born in Zhenjiang, Jiangsu, China in 1959, the second of two brothers.
+Xie was born in Zhenjiang, Jiangsu, China, in 1959, the second of two brothers.
 His parents were both physicians.
-Xie’s education was delayed by the Cultural Revolution in China, and his family suffered many hardships, but after the Revolution ended, he was accepted at Shanghai University of Technology, where he received a B.S. in Metallurgical Engineering in 1982.
-He then came to the United States to study at the University of Wisconsin-Madison, from which he received an M.A. in the History of Science and an M.S. in Sociology in 1984 as well as a Ph.D. in Sociology in 1989.
+Xie's education was delayed by the Cultural Revolution in China, but he was eventually able to enroll in the Shanghai University of Technology, where he received a B.S. in metallurgical engineering in 1982.
+He then came to the United States to study at the University of Wisconsin-Madison, where he earned a M.A. in the history of science and a M.S. in sociology in 1984 as well as a Ph.D. in sociology in 1989.

+Academic career

 After completing his doctorate, Xie came to the University of Michigan as an assistant professor, where he was appointed associate professor in 1994 and full professor in 1996.
 He became an American citizen in 1997.
-Xie now lives in Ann Arbor with his wife and their two children.
+Xie lived in Ann Arbor with his wife and their two children for 26 years before moving to Princeton.

 Along with his sociology appointment, Xie has held various positions in other departments at the University of Michigan.
 He was appointed Professor of Statistics in 2000 and Professor of Public Policy in 2011.
-Xie is also a Research Professor at the Population Studies Center and the Survey Research Center of the Institute for Social Research, and a Faculty Associate at the Center for Chinese Studies.
+Xie is also a research professor at the Population Studies Center and the Survey Research Center of the Institute for Social Research, and a Faculty Associate at the Center for Chinese Studies.
 Since 1999, he has been directing the Quantitative Methodology Program at the Survey Research Center.
 During his over twenty years of career at the University of Michigan, Xie held multiple chair professorships.
 In 2007, he was appointed Otis Dudley Duncan University Distinguished Professor.